Fries's Rebellion: Spread

 Opposition to the tax spread to other parts of Pennsylvania.
 In Penn, the appointed assessor resigned under public threats; the assessors in Hamilton Township and Northampton Township also begged to resign, but were refused as nobody else could be found to take their places.

 Federal warrants were issued, and the U.S. Marshal began arresting people for tax resistance in Northampton.
 Arrests were made without much incident until the marshal reached Macungie, then known as Millerstown, where a crowd formed to protect a man from arrest.
 Failing to make that arrest, the marshal made a few others and returned to Bethlehem with his prisoners.

 Two separate groups of rebels independently vowed to liberate the prisoners, and marched on Bethlehem.
 They prevailed without violence, and freed the tax resisters who had been arrested.
 In response to this action, President John Adams called out a force of federal troops and local militia.
 They marched into the rebellious counties and began making wholesale arrests of the insurgents.
 John Fries was among the men captured.

 Trials

 Thirty men went on trial in Federal court.
-Fries, Frederick Heaney (Hoenig/Haney), and John Getman were tried for treason and, with Federalists stirring up a frenzy, were sentenced to be hanged.
+Fries, Frederick Heaney (Hoenig/Haney), and John German were tried for treason and, with Federalists stirring up a frenzy, were sentenced to be hanged.
 President John Adams pardoned Fries and others convicted of treason.
 Adams was prompted by the narrower constitutional definition of treason, and he later added that the rebels were "obscure, miserable Germans, as ignorant of our language as they were of our laws" and were being used by "great men" in the opposition party.
 He issued a general amnesty for everyone involved on May 21, 1800.

 Historians are in agreement that the Federalists overreacted and mishandled a small episode.
 The long-term impact was that the German-American communities rejected the Federalist Party.